The Violet Seller: Filming

 Principal photography began in November 1957 under the direction of Luis César Amadori, and took place at CEA Studios in Madrid where the full-scale period sets were constructed under the art direction of Enrique Alarcón.
 These included, among others, the full-scale sets of the Calle de Alcalá in front of the Apolo Theatre, a sumptuous ballroom with a full orchestra, the popular café-concert hall and those resembling the famous Lhardy and Maxim's restaurants.
 It was mainly filmed on studio by cinematographer Antonio L. Ballesteros in colorful Eastmancolor and 1.37:1 aspect ratio, with only a few scenes filmed on location in Madrid in places such as the Fountain of Galápagos at the Buen Retiro Park and the Delicias railway station.
 As the film was a co-production with Italy, after a couple of days of promotion in Rome that included a welcome at Ciampino Airport and a reception at Palazzo Barberini on 18 January 1958, they filmed some scenes in Turin and in Milan to comply with the requisites in place to be a co-production.
 They filmed some exterior footage afterwards on location in Paris in the rue du Chevalier-de-La-Barre and in the stairs of the rue du Calvaire at the butte of Montmartre and on the Petit Pont with Notre-Dame in the background.
 Filming was completed in February 1958.

 As usual in those days, the filming was done without recording live sound, so the dialogues, the soundtrack and the sound effects were added during post-production.
-For the Spanish original version, Spanish actors were dubbed by themselves and foreigners were dubbed by Spanish voice actors.
+For the original language version, Spanish actors were dubbed by themselves and foreigners were dubbed by Spanish voice actors.
 On 26 February 1958, Montiel flew back to the United States after completing all her work in the film.